|

 One final travel tip is to consider flying into a neighboring country (like Germany, Czechia, or Slovakia) and then make your way to Poland.
 You might be able to save a good amount of money and visit two countries (or more) in one trip!

 I actually took advantage of this tip during our last trip to Poland and flew into Berlin (Germany) on Pegasus (a Turkish budget airline) before taking a Flixbus to Szczecin.
-Thanks to this, I was able to save about 30% on our airline tickets (since there aren’t many budget-friendly ways of flying from Turkey to Poland — yet, I hope :wink emoji:)
+Thanks to this, I was able to save about 30% on our airline tickets (since there aren’t many budget-friendly ways of flying from Turkey to Poland — but hopefully that changes 😉).

 1. Hi there,